-Investors and homebuyers need to create and stick to a pre-planned strategy if they’re to avoid overpaying at auction this year.
+Investors and homebuyers need to create and stick to a pre-planned strategy if they’re to avoid overpaying at auction.

-With the number of auctions taking place in Perth tipped to rise in 2014, you need to be aware of how to use auctions to your advantage.
+With the number of auctions taking place in Perth tipped to rise, you need to be aware of how to use auctions to your advantage.

 If you have done your research and don’t get drawn into the hype of what can be a pressure-cooker type environment, auctions can be better value than a private treaty sale because you know what other buyers are offering and can offer just enough more to secure the property.

 In a private treaty, the real estate agent can extract a great deal more money because there’s no way of knowing for sure what other buyers are offering.

 - In-depth research is critical to find comparable sales evidence and assess what the property is worth and what else is available in the market.
 Buyers often overpay because they haven’t actually established the value of the property.

 - Decide on a maximum purchase price – and stick to it when the auction day arrives.
 If you don’t think you can do that, consider hiring a professional to bid on your behalf, or bring a rational, trusted friend.